strimzi/proposals/063-prometheus-metrics-reporter.md

 ## Current situation

-Metrics are a critical aspect of monitoring Kafka.
-Today, this is the way metrics from Kafka are collected.
-First Kafka creates metrics objects in memory.
-For historical reasons Kafka uses two different libraries for metrics:
+Efficient monitoring of Kafka relies on the accurate collection metrics data.
+For historical reasons, Kafka uses two distinct libraries for metrics:
-- a home grown library, `org.apache.kafka.common.metrics`.
-We’ll refer to metrics created via this as _KafkaMetrics_.
-This is used on the client side and for common metrics on the server side too.
+- `org.apache.kafka.common.metrics` creates _Kafka metrics_ on the client side and common metrics on the server side.
-- Yammer, `com.yammer.metrics.metrics-core`.
-This library is the predecessor of [Dropwizard](https://metrics.dropwizard.io/).
-We’ll refer to metrics created via this as _YammerMetrics_.
-This is only used on the broker side.
+- `com.yammer.metrics.metrics-core` is the predecessor of [Dropwizard](https://metrics.dropwizard.io/) and creates _Yammer metrics_ on the broker side.

 For both types of metric, Kafka exposes a reporter interface to expose metrics to monitoring systems.
 Kafka metrics use [org.apache.kafka.common.metrics.MetricsReporter](https://kafka.apache.org/36/javadoc/org/apache/kafka/common/metrics/MetricsReporter.html) and Yammer metrics use `kafka.metrics.KafkaMetricsReporter` which is not officially part of the public API.
 Kafka has built-in metrics reporter implementations for JMX for both types.